Adding Custom Songs to Taiko 3DS3

 This tutorial covers adding custom songs into Taiko 3DS3 ("Dokodon!
-Mystery Adventure") by converting from the text-based TJA format to Namco's fumen format.
-This is process is very manual -- there are currently no public tools that will speed this up.
+Mystery Adventure") by converting user-made TJA formatted files to Namco's fumen format.
+The process described in this guide requires a reasonable amount of manual effort.

-This process works by replacing existing songs in the game.
+This process works by replacing existing songs in the game (not by adding them as DLC).
 As this is done via LayeredFS, the replacement can be removed at any time.
-Note that since song names are image files, they are not dealt with by this converter.
+Note that song names displayed in the game are not handled by this converter, since they are images.

-- Okku is incompatible with some charts and features, most notably charts with branched paths, scroll commands, and charts with over 300 bars or 13000 notes.
+The converter that we will be using (Okku) is incompatible with charts that use branched paths, charts that use custom scroll commands, and charts with over 300 bars or 13,000 notes.

 Prerequisites